Derek Holloway

 Derek Lance Holloway (born January 17, 1961) is a former wide receiver in the United States Football League (USFL), the National Football League (NFL) the Canadian Football League (CFL), the World League of American Football (WLAF) and the Arena Football League (AFL).

-High school career
+Early life

 Holloway played high school football at Palmyra High School in Palmyra, New Jersey.
 He led the state in scoring his senior year, 1978, scoring a record 188 points including 31 touchdowns and two extra points.
 That year, his team won the South Jersey Group I [small school] championship.

 College career

 Holloway played college football at the University of Arkansas.
 He set a variety of school records, including most receiving yards in a bowl game and longest scoring reception in a bowl game (both in the 1981 Gator Bowl).
 He led the Southwest Conference in kickoff returns in 1982.

 Professional career

 USFL

 Holloway also played for the 1983 USFL Champion Michigan Panthers where he scored the first two touchdowns in the first ever Championship Game in Denver, Colorado.
 He later played for the Oakland Invaders after the Panthers merged with them.